Asklios/Bot4Future/README.md

 ## Bot commands
 ```
-%help - information about data collection
+%help - gives you information about data collection
-%adminhelp - message with all the commands
+%adminhelp - sends a private-message with all the commands
 ```